mhd999/weather-oracle/README.md

 `curl http://localhost:8081/v1/weather/get?city=oslo`

-## Regenerate the code for the API spec
+## Regenerate the code from the API spec

 In case you want to update the API spec in `.proto` files